angular/angular/docs/PR_REVIEW.md

 637805a0c (pr/24623_base) docs: update `lowercase` pipe example in "AngularJS to Angular" guide (#24588)
 ```

-Knowing `pr/24623_top` and `pr/24623_base` makes it convenient to refer to different SHAs in PR when rebasing or reseting.
+Knowing `pr/24623_top` and `pr/24623_base` makes it convenient to refer to different SHAs in PR when rebasing or resetting.

 ### 2. Review PR